-Registered students have lifetime email accounts provided by the Capitol computer lab.
-For help with email, contact information services and technology, at ithelp@CapTechU.edu, or ext.
-2040.
-The web interface for email is accessible through the university website.
+Registered students and alumni have lifetime email accounts provided by the Capitol Information Services and Technology department.
+For help with email, contact Information Services and Technology at ithelp@CapTechU.edu, or 240.965.2454 (ext.
+2454).
+The web interface for email is accessible through the university website via MyCapitol.